 When Mokhkaman was about to die, a shower of gravel fell.
 (The Glass Palace Chronicle, Translated by Pe Maung Tin and G. h.
 Luce)

 Concrete proof of the eruption of Krakator has yet to be established but indication retrieved from past records already point to the same conclusion.
 Many accounts not only witness its eruption, but also comment on its strong impact on the political landscape of Southeast Asia that stayed until today.
 The only discrepancy between them was the exact time of the eruption that could be also not a single event but a series of prolonged eruptions.
-Scholars is working to link the post effect of the Krakatoa's eruption to the long lasting impact on European societies.
-Evidences show that Southeast ASia was at the contrary, recovered quickly from its immediate impact.
-It was when Chinese historians recorded the sprung up of the Kun-lun culture spreading all around Southeast Asia.
+Scholars are working to link the post effect of the Krakatoa's eruption to the long lasting impact on European societies.
+The eruption was believed to create the prolonged Dark Age that plagued Europe for a long time.

 The country of Kan-to-li was located on an island of the south sea.
 Its tradition and culture were the same as at Funan.
 Its produce cloths of multiple colors, cotton, betel nuts with excellent quality and better than other countries.
-Under the reign of emperor Hia-wou (454-454) of the first Song Dynasty, the king of this country Che-po-lo-na-lien-to (Sri varanarendra) sent a high functionary named Tchou-Liou-Ta (Indian Rudra) to hand high value tributes in gold and silver.
+Under the reign of emperor Hia-Wou (454-454) of the first Song Dynasty, the king of this country Che-Po-ro-na-lien-to (Sri varanarendra) sent a high functionary named Tchou-Liou-ta (Tchou Rudra) to hand high value tributes in gold and silver.
 (JA 1919:Le Kun-Lun et les anciennes navigations, Gabriel Ferrand)

 The Chinese word "Kan-to-li" is the transcription of "Ganthari" that was also a reference to Ganthara.
 A legacy of the western Kambojan State, located at Afganisthan of today, Ganthara might have been implanted in the Malay Archipelago since the early arrival of king Hun-Tien or to the most extend, of the early arrival of the western Kambojan aristocracy in the region.
-However, proofs of its active role in the development of the southern seatrade was only found in the Leang court' s records in later time.
-By then, evidences show that Ganthari had already been moved to the Kedah mountain of the Malay Archipelago that extended itself to the island of Sumatra during the high of the sea-route trading (Indianization: ).
-Hoping for a lucrative sea trade, the king initiated the diplomacy with China and as their ancestors had done before it started with tributes.
+However, proofs of its active role in the development of the southern sea trade were only found in the Leang court's records in later time.
+By then, evidences show that Ganthari had already been moved to the Kedah mountain of the Malay Archipelago that extended itself to the island of Sumatra during the high of the sea-trading of the southern sea.
+Hoping for a lucrative sea trade, the king initiated the diplomacy with China and as their ancestors had done before, it started with tributes.

 [It was there at Bhavabura that Kaundinya, the Bhrahmanic bull, [received] the lance given to him by the imminent Brahman Asvattaman, son of Drona.